 Mr. Edelman has substantial experience trying high stakes cases.
 Most recently, in late 2018, he obtained a complete defense jury verdict for Ottogi Corporation in a five week federal trial of an antitrust class action, a victory which earned him national recognition as AmLaw’s “Litigator of the Week.”
 In 2016, he was lead counsel for Wal-Mart in a multi-week trial of a federal class action brought by 850 Wal-Mart truck drivers.
 Mr. Edelman has also tried multiple significant fraud cases.
 In 2018, he successfully defended a private equity client against fraud charges in a two week trial in Delaware Chancery Court relating to the sale of a portfolio company.
 He represented the plaintiff in obtaining a $122 million dollar federal jury verdict in Intertainment v.
 Franchise Pictures and achieved the dismissal of two toxic torts cases against Dole Foods because of fraud on the court by plaintiffs and their counsel.
 The Dole victory was featured as the cover story of the October issues of California Lawyer and Corporate Counsel, and received widespread newspaper coverage, including a front-page feature story in the Wall Street Journal.
 Mr. Edelman and his practice group’s work for Dole and Chevron also were prominently mentioned in: “Litigation Department of the Year,” The American Lawyer (January 2010/2012); and “The Kill Step,” The American Lawyer/Corporate Counsel (October 2009).
 Mr. Edelman served as coordinating counsel for World Fuel Services, Inc. in relation to the various litigations arising from the derailment of a train in Lac-Mégantic, Montreal in July, 2014.
 In 2015, Mr. Edelman represented the University of California in a multi-week bench trial against an international consulting firm in asserting actuarial malpractice and violations of the False Claims Act.

 Mr. Edelman has received numerous accolades.
+In 2019, he was among the 32 lawyers named to The National Law Journal’s “Winning Litigators” list which recognizes “star trial litigators” who “took on high-stakes matters and won.”
+He was also recognized in 2019 by the Los Angeles Business Journal on the Top Litigators & Trial Lawyers in Los Angeles list.
+The list highlights “the very best litigators in the business” who “go to the proverbial mat to fight for their clients.”
 The Daily Journal has ranked him as one of the Top 100 Lawyers in California.
 He has received a Clay Award as “Lawyer of the Year” from California Lawyer and was recognized as an “Attorney of the Year” by The Recorder.
 He was also named the “Litigator of the Year” by the Century City Bar Association, and was one of 10 litigators named in the Los Angeles Business Journal’s Top 100 Lawyers in Los Angeles, “Best of the Bar” and one of the “Best Lawyers in America” by American Lawyer Media.
 Mr. Edelman also received the Learned Hand Award in June 2015 from the American Jewish Committee.
 The award is presented to outstanding leaders in the legal profession and is the highest honor the AJC bestows on members of the legal profession.

 Mr. Edelman received his law degree from the University of California (Boalt Hall) in 1984, where he was Co-Editor-in-Chief of the Ecology Law Quarterly.
 He obtained his Bachelor of Arts degree in English from Stanford University in 1981, where he graduated with distinction.
 Prior to joining Gibson, Dunn & Crutcher LLP, Mr. Edelman clerked for United States District Court Judge Jesse W. Curtis in the Central District of California.